 The first and foremost is the obvious stability it brings to the volatile crypto ecosystem.
 Let’s check what this transcends into.

-The most important thing that steers the majority of potential and even regular crypto users from using cryptocoins is there is no way to check that volatility frequency.
+The most important thing that steers the majority of potential and even regular crypto users from using crypto is that there is no way to check that volatility frequency.
 Stablecoins are backed by collateral to safeguard users and investors in case a crash occurs – well to a certain extent.
 Take the example of Tether in this regard.
 Tether claims to have an equal amount of dollars (in an unspecified bank account) as Tether coins, allowing them to trade at parity with fiat currencies.

 The price stability allows stablecoins to be used in purchasing items as well as exchanging with other cryptocurrencies or fiat currencies.
-In exchanges like Bitfinex a beginner investor can use Tether as a token to do just that.
+In exchanges like Bitfinex, a beginner investor can use Tether as a token to do just that.
 First, you have to purchase Tether, that trades at parity with US dollar i.e. on 1:1 ratio, and then you can use the stablecoin to buy other cryptocurrencies.

 Though the fixed value nature of the stablecoin i.e. aims for price stability should discourage investors and venture capitalists from pouring their money into the development of stablecoins, but with growing introduction of new business models in the ecosystem offers them a prospect for making profits.
 Thus stablecoin projects are receiving more and more money.

-What Stablecoins can do for us?
+What can stablecoins do for us?

 Stablecoins are linked to fiat currencies, but many fiat currencies have not been able to achieve true stability – for example, the price volatility between USD and CNY.
 Therefore fiat-dependent Stablecoins can’t achieve that perfect stability either.
 But since the level of this fiat volatility is much less compared to that of cryptocurrencies, its additional crypto benefit makes it mainstream payment choice.

 If you are making overseas transactions, then you have to face various issues like transaction time, the high cost of remittance and then the hassle of choosing the best way to do that to avoid the remittance fee.
 Now doing that over a blockchain network with other cryptocurrencies will solve the transaction time issue but the hassle and high fee issues remain given the high volatility.
-Stablecoin can easily tackle all three issues with instant transaction, stable value leading to lower remittance fee and lesser hassle.
+Stablecoins can easily tackle all three issues with instant transaction, stable value leading to lower remittance fee and lesser hassle.

-Stablecoin follows the mechanism of the peer-to-peer transaction, and therefore as a medium of exchange can wave off the additional taxes paid to the governing body, and instead, only a minimal transaction fee can be charged.
+Stablecoins follow the mechanism of the peer-to-peer transaction, and therefore as a medium of exchange can wave off the additional taxes paid to the governing body, and instead, only a minimal transaction fee can be charged.

 Challenges for Stablecoins